 Mender is a secure and robust software update system designed to handle large number of devices.
 It has a simple client/server architecture allowing central management of deployments to all devices.

-Mender also supports powerful extensions in a form of add-ons which enable features like Remote Terminal, Port Forward, File Transfer, and Device Configuration.
+Mender also supports powerful extensions in a form of add-ons which enable features like Remote Terminal, Port Forward, File Transfer, and Device Configuration, together with the ability to monitor and alert with the Monitor add-on.

 The following diagram shows the high level flow of data involved in deploying software updates.